vwang4536/BeautyCounter-Assessment/README.md

 # BeautyCounter-Assessment
 Fruit Dictionary is an application to check the weight and image of fruits.
 This application is created with Create-React-App and contains REST API to obtain information on fruit to be displayed on the client.
 MongoDB is implemented to save the data for the fruits.

+Possible fruits to search up are:
+   - Strawberry
+   - Blueberry
+   - Mango
+   - Orange

 Note: In order to connect to the database, .env file must be added.
 I will send the .env file to Lisa along with the link to this repo.

 Thank you for this opportunity!